yoyoberenguer/NE555-timer-/README.md

 * When input R is high the RS output Q goes low (Q bar is high)
 * When the input S is high the RS output Q goes high (Q bar is low )

+As shown in the figures 1A & 1B the comparator outputs are never set to +5v at the same avoiding the flip-flop to be in an invalid state (output Q and Q bar) to be undetermined

 ![Simplified Schematic](https://github.com/yoyoberenguer/NE555-timer-/blob/main/SR.png)